-- In Sweden, the housing market has rebounded, and prices were back at pre-crisis levels already during the summer.
-With low-anchored interest rates and a slightly more positive outlook for the labour market, much points to a continued rise in prices during the autumn.
-Denmark's housing market has been surprisingly strong, underpinned by declining financing costs.
-However, an expected step-up in supply, seasonal effects and an increase in unemployment will dampen the market towards year-end.
-Primarily due to recent rate cuts by Norges Bank but also thanks to a stronger household confidence, the housing market in Norway is experiencing a strong trend.
-In Finland, the housing market has picked up during the summer, but prices have remained flat. - If the economic outlook would worsen, key risks are found in the housing market as steep declines would cause severe stress in the financial system and . result in long-term stagnation of the economy.
-Holiday homes are particularly price-sensitive, but the negative effect is expected to be partly offset by increased demand as a result of changes in travel patterns.
+- Rising unemployment and high uncertainty will take its toll on the Nordic housing markets.
+Before the crisis, low interest rates kept the Nordic housing markets afloat and stable price increases were expected in the coming years.
+Low interest rates, accommodative central banks and reduced supply should limit the downside in the short term. - If the economic outlook would worsen, key risks are found in the housing market as steep declines would cause severe stress in the financial system and result in long-term stagnation of the economy.
+Holiday homes are particularly price-sensitive but the negative effect is expected to be partly offset by increased demand as a result of changes in travel patterns.